Charles-12345/charles-portfolio/README.md

 - 📊 Data Analysis and Visualization
 - 🧪 Python for Data Science
 - 📈 Power BI Dashboard Design
+- # 📱 Mobile Data Collection Toolkit – KoboCollect / ODK / SurveyCTO

+This repository contains reusable, customizable, and field-tested **XLSForms** and mobile data collection templates designed for use with **KoboCollect**, **ODK**, and **SurveyCTO** platforms.
+These tools support high-quality data gathering in humanitarian, development, health, and education sectors.

+## 🔍 Overview

+Mobile data collection enables rapid, accurate, and scalable data gathering from the field.
+This toolkit includes:

+- **Validated XLSForm templates** for household surveys, needs assessments, baseline/endline studies
+- Pre-coded skip logic, constraints, and validation rules
+- GPS, multimedia, barcode, and cascading selects integration
+- Sample Python/R scripts for cleaning, transformation, and export
+- Tools for syncing with **DHIS2**, **Power BI**, or **Stata/R/SPSS**

+## 📁 Folder Structure

 Each section below highlights real-world applications from my roles as an M&E Manager, Database Manager, and Data Analyst in humanitarian and development contexts.